KEY FACTS

 LANDSLIDES

 Landslides are common on the northern area of the Trail.
 Local villagers have adapted to them by re-routing tracks around the affected area for generations.
-However landslides can take months to address because the deskbound management authority has failed to develop a rapid-reaction maintenance team to ensure it is safe for trekkers.
+However landslides can take months to address because the deskbound DFAT officials have failed to develop a rapid-reaction maintenance team to ensure safe passage for trekkers.

 DFAT-Kokoda Initiatives should be called to account to explain their failure to develop village-based ready reaction teams to clear obstacles along the Trail and keep it safe.